Fitting Noisestop 1+ panels

 Cutting soundproof panels

 You will need to cut the boards to fit the shape of your room.
-When you cut the boards, you can use a Stanley knife, hand saw, jigsaw or circular saw.
+You can use a Stanley knife, hand saw, jigsaw or circular saw when you cut the boards.

 Measure the size of the cut and then mark the board; you should only have to cut the panels that adjoin a return wall or the ceiling.
-If you leave a small gap, approximately 3-5mm, around the perimeter, you should use acoustic sealant to fill around the perimeter.
+If you leave a small gap, approximately 2-3mm, around the perimeter, you should use acoustic sealant to fill around the perimeter and between each panel.

 Use acoustic sealant along the edges of the boards

 As you fit the panels, you should butt them together as close as you can.
-Leave s small 3-5mm gap around the perimeter of the wall or ceiling to be filled with acoustic sealant.
+Leave a small 2-3mm gap around the perimeter of the wall.

 As you fit the panels, you should run a bead of sealant along the edge of the first panel.
-Push the next panel up to the first and then repeat the process, applying a small bead of sealant between each panel as you install them.
+Push the next board up to the first and then repeat the process, applying a small bead of acoustic sealant between each panel as you install them.

 Reinstating electrical points